Body Language Tips For Job Interview

 We’ve all been there.
-Nervously waiting in the lobby for an upcoming interview mulling over what to say, how to say it and trying to anticipate all the possible questions that will get thrown our way, all so we can try to get one leg up on the other candidates and hopefully land that job!
+We were nervously waiting in the lobby for an upcoming interview mulling over what to say, how to say it, and trying to anticipate all the possible questions that would get thrown our way, all so we could try to get one leg up on the other candidates and hopefully land that job!

 And that’s great.
-Those are all definitely important things to think over but there’s another aspect to the interview that many people probably aren’t taking into consideration, and that’s body language.
+Those are all important things to think over, but there’s another aspect to the interview that many people probably aren’t considering: body language.

 What is body language?
 Good question.

-In essence it’s the nonverbal communication that occurs between people on a subconscious level.
-It goes below the tennis match of spoken words that is the actual conversation of an interaction.
+In essence, it’s the nonverbal communication that occurs between people on a subconscious level.
+So it goes below the tennis match of spoken words, which is the actual conversation of an interaction.

-And let’s be real, it takes a certain degree of emotional IQ to recognize the body language of others, and respond to it accordingly.
+And let’s be honest, it takes a certain degree of emotional IQ to recognize the body language of others and respond to it accordingly.

 When it comes to communication, only 7% of what’s being conveyed is actually carried out through spoken words.
 The remainder comes from body language and tone, which account for 55% and 38% of the overall communication respectively.

-Although there is importance to what you say, maybe we’re disproportionately focusing on the one aspect of our communication.
-Maybe we should instead focus on the other aspects that make up the majority of what makes a great first impression.
+Although there is importance to what you say, maybe we’re disproportionately focusing on one aspect of our communication.
+Perhaps we should instead focus on the other elements that make up most of what makes a great first impression.

-Do you want to be 93% more effective in how you interact with others?
+Do you want to be 93% more effective in interacting with others?
 If the answer to that question is yes, then read on.

-As mentioned earlier, tone can account for 38% of what is being communicated on a subconscious level and for many people this actually makes a lot of sense intuitively.
+As mentioned earlier, tone can account for 38% of what is being communicated subconsciously, and for many people, this actually makes a lot of sense intuitively.

-In and of itself this seems like it would be a pretty straight forward statement.
+In and of itself, this seems like it would be a pretty straightforward statement.
 You want someone to take a seat.
-However, depending on the tone that’s taken in making this statement, there can be great degree of variation in its connotation.
+However, depending on the tone taken in making this statement, there can be a great degree of variation in its connotation.

-For example, when spoken in a loud, angry and authoritarian manner much as a parent might say when reprimanding their child, the meaning is clear that the parent means business.
-The volume and anger convey to the child that there is a great level of disapproval in regards to the topic of discussion that is to follow.
+For example, when spoken in a loud, angry, and authoritarian manner, much as a parent might say when reprimanding their child, it is clear that the parent means business.
+The volume and anger convey to the child that there is an excellent level of disapproval regarding the topic of discussion that is to follow.

-Conversely, if that same statement is made in a calm and collected fashion much like a friend might say to another when having them over as guests, it now portrays a sense of welcoming and friendliness.
-It’s clear to that friend that what’s to follow should be a very enjoyable conversation which contrasts greatly from our previous example.
+Conversely, if that statement is made in a calm and collected fashion, much like a friend might say to another when having them over as guests, it now portrays a sense of welcome and friendliness.
+Moreover, it’s clear to that friend that what’s to follow should be a delightful conversation which contrasts significantly with our previous example.

-As such it’s definitely important to pay attention to your tone when speaking to someone during your interview.
-A bit of advice, it’s best to make sure you sound confident and happy as the recruiter or hiring manager will more likely get a sense that not only are you serious about this job opportunity but also very capable to handle the responsibilities that come with it.
+As such, you are paying attention to your tone when speaking to someone during your interview is essential.
+A bit of advice, it’s best to make sure you sound confident and happy, as the recruiter or hiring manager will more likely get a sense that you are serious about this job opportunity and capable of handling the responsibilities that come with it.

-This can be an especially difficult aspect of body language to master for the more introverted individuals, but nonetheless it’s a very important aspect of what makes a great first impression.
-Too little eye contact can portray a lack of confidence or give the other person a sense that you may be hiding something.
-Too much eye contact and you may come off as overly aggressive which can actually leave just as bad of an impression, but on the other end of the spectrum.
+This can be a challenging aspect of body language to master for the more introverted individuals, but it’s an essential aspect of what makes a great first impression.
+For example, too little eye contact can portray a lack of confidence or give the other person a sense that you may be hiding something.
+On the other hand, too much eye contact and you may come off as overly aggressive, which can leave just as bad of an impression on the other end of the spectrum.

-Knowing just the right amount of eye contact to maintain during a conversation can definitely be a bit of an enigmatic subject for some, but here are some pointers that should make things a little easier.
+Knowing just the right amount of eye contact to maintain during a conversation can be an enigmatic subject for some, but here are some pointers that should make things a little easier.

 Use the 50/70 rule.

-As a general rule of thumb, when speaking you should try to maintain eye contact about 50% of the time and 70% when listening.
-The latter is particularly important because it conveys to the other person a sense of genuine interest and makes them feel as though you are truly hearing what they’re saying.
-If you find that it’s difficult to gauge this ratio, another best practice could be to simply match the other person’s level of eye contact.
+As a general rule of thumb, when speaking, you should try to maintain eye contact about 50% of the time and 70% when listening.
+The latter is significant because it conveys a sense of genuine interest to the other person and makes them feel as though you are truly hearing what they’re saying.
+If you find it difficult to gauge this ratio, another best practice could be to match the other person’s level of eye contact.

 Maintain eye contact for about 4-5 seconds at a time.

-If you maintain eye contact for a shorter period of time than prescribed above you may come across as someone who is too nervous or unconfident.
-Maintain eye contact for longer than 5 seconds and you can verge on the side of coming across as aggressive or even creepy, which may trigger the other person’s fight or flight response and ultimately leave them with a bad first impression.
+If you maintain eye contact for a shorter period than prescribed above, you may come across as too nervous or unconfident.
+On the other hand, maintain eye contact for longer than 5 seconds, and you can verge on the side of coming across as aggressive or even creepy, which may trigger the other person’s fight or flight response and ultimately leave them with a wrong first impression.

 Imagine a triangle between the person’s eyes and mouth.